dnoiro/dnoiro.github.io/projects.md

         background-color: #FFFFF0;
     }
 </style>
-# Projects<br>
+# Projects and Labs<br>

-## Welcome to my project portfolio, where I display a broad spectrum of personal and collaborative projects developed during my college career.
+## Welcome to my project and labs portfolio, where I display a broad spectrum of personal work developed during my college career.
 Here, you will find a rich collection of work that underscores my ability to creatively tackle complex engineering challenges.<br>
 # MATLAB
 ### Mini MATLAB coding Projects involving Signals and Systems
 [MATLAB Transfer Function and Zero-Pole-Gain System Analysis](https://danielpacheco.dev/Matlab-Projects/matlab6.pdf) For this mini project, I analyzed and compared two systems using MATLAB.
 First, I defined a transfer function system and observed its impulse response.
 Then, I created a zero-pole-gain model of another system, compared their impulse responses, and plotted them for visual analysis.
 I also simulated the time response to an input signal and calculated key performance metrics such as settling time, minimum and maximum values, and their corresponding times.
 Additionally, I examined the step response, obtaining detailed step characteristics like rise time and overshoot.
 Lastly, I generated and analyzed the Bode and pole-zero plots to understand the frequency response and stability of the systems.<br>